Thoughts on Dune II

 Thamus’s response teaches us a valuable lesson: evaluating something without considering both sides can be harmful.
 People often place new technologies as the center of their lives without thinking about the pros and cons.
 Once the negative effects become apparent, it’s hard to change your mind.
 Today, artificial intelligence is presented as a revolutionary technology that makes it easier to integrate into society.
 This is exactly what “Technopoly” warns us about.

-With technology advancing so quickly, we need to ask ourselves: Are we using it to make us better people, or are we letting it take away what makes us human?
+As technology races forward today, we must ask: Are we using it to grow as people or are we letting it take away our ability to think and be human?

 1. Before Dune Series, the film by Denis Villeneuve that I watched and was amazed by was Arrival.